fbpx

 Photographers are often present at the event to capture the action.
 You’ll be given the opportunity to purchase photos of yourself after the event.
 These are normally provided by sportograf.com

-What Gear Do I Need?
+What Equipment Do I Need?

 There’s not much you need to compete in a HYROX event other than appropriate clothes and footwear.
 There are no specific clothing requirements, but just remember it can often get very hot inside the venues.
 Many men (not all by any means) compete topless.
 I also normally wear a sweatband on my head.

 From a footwear perspective, comfortable running trainers are normally the best bet.
-CrossFit trainers – such as the Nike Metcon’s – can work but aren’t ideal as they aren’t designed for running such long distances in.
+CrossFit trainers – such as the Nike Metcon’s – aren’t ideal as they aren’t designed for running such long distances in.
 You’ll also want to make sure you use footwear that won’t slip too much when you’re pushing the heavy sled (which has caught out some competitors in the past).
 Personally, I’ve used the Puma Deviate Nitro in the events and they have worked well.
 Click here to read more on the best footwear for HYROX.

 A large portion of your training for HYROX can be done very effectively with a minimal amount of equipment.
 Running obviously requires little equipment and most gyms will at least have all you need to practice the weighted lunges, wall balls, and farmers carries.
 In an ideal world you would find a gym which has all the required equipment – including sleds, ski erg, and row machine – though they aren’t essential, and you would still be able to compete in HYROX if you didn’t have access to those during training.
 To find a HYROX affiliated gym (which should have at least most of the required equipment) then visit this page.